kubernetes/community/contributors/design-proposals/raw-block-pv.md

   and low latency.
 For mission critical applications, like SAP, block storage is a requirement.

   For applications that use block storage natively (like MongoDB) no additional configuration is required as the mount path passed to the application provides the device which MongoDB then uses for the storage path in the configuration file (dbpath).
+Specific tuning for each application to achieve the highest possibly performance is provided as part of its recommended configurations.

   Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
   * An admin wishes to expose a block volume to be consumed as a block volume for the user